 Addicted to psychics?
-You have to be careful about psychic dependence
+You have to be careful about and prevent psychic dependence

 I’ve had clients take classes with teachers who manipulate private, personal, emotional information to create shame and/or feelings of psychic dependency on students.
 A “cult” often acts by breaking down your defenses…making you upset about something terrible in your life, e.g., to get you crying, and then the group swoops in to make you feel better…creating a new dependency on the group.
 I’ve seen these techniques used in something as seemingly innocuous as a “women’s support group.”

 This particular “women’s support group” hooked people into the group through a free sample session that was more like a cult initiation.
 Once the sample session started, the “facilitator” (a psychologist) immediately told us to go through this very painful exercise of writing about someone we were hurt about, with no warning prior to the class that we would be exposing very personal, private material to strangers.
 The exercises were created in such a way for the maximum emotional impact.
 We then had to share our feelings from this very painful exercise to a very large group of strangers.

 By the end of reading their written exercises, many women in the group were openly crying.
 Then: the sale.
 Converts from the previous class started to chip in about how utterly transformed they were by the group.
 How we must sign up for the class now!
 How the class will heal this pain we were experiencing!